 The term “blue chalcedony” is often interchanged with “blue agate” or “blue chalcedony agate” on the market; although they are similar materials, they are somewhat different in appearance.
 Blue agate, especially blue lace agate, shows more pronounced white and clear banding, whereas the blue chalcedony may exhibit only faint white banding.
 It is not always clear which material is which, and it is very difficult to identify the source if a piece is not already labeled.

-Blue chalcedony has been the official state gemstone of Nebraska since 1967, when it was
+Blue chalcedony has been the official state gemstone of Nebraska since 1967.

 Renée Newman in her book "Exotic Gems, Vol. 3" (international Jewelry Publications, 2014) devotes an entire chapter to this beautiful material, with a multitude of photos of designer jewelry, beads, cabochons and rough, including two of my pieces.
 Although glass and plastic imitations of blue chalcedony occasionally appear on the market, as well as material stabilized with epoxy resins or Opticon® (a two-part fracture sealer), Newman states that “the biggest identification challenge is determining whether blue chalcedony is untreated or not”, as it can be dyed in order to achieve a deeper color.
 She recommends that buyers “look under magnification for color concentration, and for a pink or red reaction under a Chelsea color filter”.
 It is best to buy from trusted sources.